prashant2497/Resume/content/home/experience.md

   date_end = "2020-07-07"
   description = """
   Worked on a live project 'Result Analysis':

-    -Project was used to display the result of class 10th students on their website
+   * Project was used to display the result of class 10th students on their website

   """
 +++